yousaiditchewie/yousaiditchewie-v2/src/pages/index.md

 subheading: >-
   Hi, my name is Jacob Allen.
 I’m a musician, software engineer, and author from Nashville, TN.
+productCtaText: Listen and Buy
+productList:
+  - name: Lava Boots
+    description: This siq beet is so siq yo
+    id: HqUcV
+  - name: Lava Boots
+    description: This siq beet is so siq yo
+    id: HqUcV
+  - name: Lava Boots
+    description: This siq beet is so siq yo
+    id: HqUcV
+  - name: Lava Boots
+    description: This siq beet is so siq yo
+    id: HqUcV
 ---

 ## Long story short